- Duke University, J.D., 1966

 Wrongful death suit (helicopter crash) in Colorado state court vs. public utility on behalf of passenger's widow (1990-93) Jury verdict of $3.5M, affirmed on appeal.

 Dr. Hunter S. Thompson (1990-91) Colorado state charges of sexual assault, possession of explosives, possession of drugs.
 Case dismissed after preliminary hearing.
-Personal Representative of Thompson Estate.
+Personal Representative of Hunter S. Thompson Estate.
 (2005-2008)

 Rockwell International Corporation (1989-98) Defended the corporation in the Rocky Flats federal environmental crime investigation and related qui tam action (Colorado) (pled guilty to corporate criminal charges in 1992, 18.5M fine); Defended the corporation in a 1992-94 Iowa federal indictment alleging time charge fraud.
 Dismissed.
 Defended the corporation in a 1995-96 Texas federal criminal grand jury investigation of quality fraud.
 No indictment.
 Internal investigations conducted for the corporation.